glpi-project/docdev/source/plugins.rst

 We recommand you to use `semantic versionning <http://semver.org/>` for you plugins.
 You may find existing plugins that have adopted another logic; some have reasons, others don't...
 Well, it is up to you finally :-)

 Whatever the versionning logic you adopt, you'll have to be consistent, it is not easy to change it without breaking things, once you've released something.

+ChangeLog
+^^^^^^^^^

+Many projects make releases without providing any changlog file.
+It is not simple for any end user (whether a developer or not) to read a repository log or a list of tickets to know what have changed between two releases.

+Keep in mind it could help users to know what have been changed.
+To achieve this, take a look at `Keep an ChangeLog <http://keepachangelog.com/>`_, it will exaplin you some basics and give you guidelines to maintain sug a thing.

 .. _plugins_dir_website: http://plugins.glpi-project.org/